apurvamulay/ReCOVery/README.md

 ***The final version of the latest dataset paper with detailed analysis on the dataset can be found at [here](https://www.researchgate.net/publication/342093948_ReCOVery_A_Multimodal_Repository_for_COVID-19_News_Credibility_Research)***

-The final version of the paper contains new baselines and the code is available in [`code/Baselines`](https://github.com/apurvamulay/ReCOVery/tree/master/code/Baselines).

 This is the first version of the dataset and will be updated timely.

 ## Overview

 The complete dataset cannot be distributed because of Twitter privacy policies and news publisher copyrights.
 Social engagements and user information are not disclosed because of Twitter Policy.
-The code in this repository can be used to download news articles from published websites and relevant social media data from Twitter.

-The repository contains 2 folders namely - code and dataset.

 The dataset provided in this repository (located in `dataset` folder) includes the following files: